Martchus/reflective-rapidjson/README.md

 ## Current state
 The basic functionality is implemented, tested and documented:

-* serialization and deserialization of datatypes listed above
+* serialization and deserialization of datatypes listed under "Supported datatypes"
     * nesting and inheritance is possible
+    * adapting 3rdparty structs/classes is supported
 * basic error handling when deserializing
 * CMake macro to conveniently include the code generator into the build process
 * allow to use Boost.Hana